jenkins-infra/jenkins-contribution-stats/README.md

 - `gh` : the Github command line utility
 - `jq` : Json query tool
 - `datamash` : data manipulation tool (CSV pivots)
-- `jenkins-top-submitters` : extracts the to submitters or commenters from the global pivot tables
+- `jenkins-contribution-aggregator` : extracts the to submitters or commenters from the global pivot tables
 - `jenkins-contribution-extractor` : various extraction and jenkins data handling tools
 - `gdate` : GNU date manipulation tool for Mac OS (part of `coreutils`, installable with brew)